adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 	/* heading component of basket module */
 	.basket .heading {}

-There are two problems:
+There are problems:

-1. when viewing HTML, it's hard to differentiate between a module and a component; and
+* when viewing HTML, it's hard to differentiate between a module and a component or a state.
-2. the `.basket .heading` component will inherit styles from the `.heading` module which has unintended side effects.
+* the `.basket .heading` component will inherit styles from the `.heading` module which has unintended side effects.
+* for large projects, we have to create many classes.
+So, it's hard to distinguish between modules in project.